offsoc/onionplan/docs/appendixes/acme.md

     to contact service operators and to report issues by using the `iodef`, `contactemail` and `contactphone` properties (see [RFC 6844][] for details).

-  * Retrieving this information would only need a library that can retrieve and decode Onion Service descriptors.
+  * Retrieving this information by a CA would only need a library that can retrieve and decode Onion Service descriptors, so no extreme complexity added in the overall certification procedure.
+But note that currently there's no guarantee that a CA would check CAA fields for .onion addresses since currently this is not enforced by the current CA/B baseline requirements.

 * What matters most during the initial implementation is whether ACME providers will be in practice required to do such checking.
 If they do, then